litios/litios.github.io/_posts/2020-11-30-weird-chall.md

 >I actually looked for each of the syscalls during the competition but when reading about seccomp I found this amazing tool called [seccomp-tools](https://github.com/david942j/seccomp-tools) that makes the work of analyzing seccomp rules so easy

-We execute seccomp-tools agains the binary and we get:
+We execute seccomp-tools against the binary and we get:

 ```bash
 Exploit me (it is an easy bof)... the flag is @ 0x7ffcb9cc44b0...